 Russia’s state-sponsored R&D led to path-breaking scientific discovery and technology innovations.
 However, Russia failed to develop an innovation economy out of such advancements.
 On the other hand, Japan succeeded in creating high performing industrial economy out of the ideas of others.
-Hence, the failure of Russia in innovation economy offers a valuable lesson for many aspiring developing countries.
+Hence, the failure of Russia in the innovation economy offers a valuable lesson for many aspiring developing countries.

 Like 100 years ago, Russia still to date depends on natural resources to fuel its economic engine.
 Instead of ideas, Russia relies on trading oil, gas, and minerals to generate export revenue to fuel the domestic economy.
 However, unlike other natural resource-centric countries, Russia made scientific discoveries, invented key technologies, and innovated many early industrial products.
-Hence, the failure of Russia in innovation economy is intriguing indeed.
-Why did Russia fail in innovation economy could be a good lesson for countries for pursuing innovation through state intervention.
+Hence, the failure of Russia in the innovation economy is intriguing indeed.
+Why did Russia fail in the innovation economy could be a good lesson for countries for pursuing innovation through state intervention.

 Starting from launching the first satellite to winning two Nobel Prizes in laser physics during the past century, Russia’s history is rich with remarkable performance in scientific discoveries and inventions of technologies.
 But, Russia could not leverage those accomplishments to build globally competitive innovation clusters–driving economic growth.
 On the other hand, the USA succeeded in developing Silicon Valley out of a single invention—the Transistor.
 Moreover, Japan succeeded in developing high performing innovation economy out of the basic ideas of others.
 Why Russia could not make it happen is often a question.
 It does not necessarily mean that Russia was not desperate to have it.
-Instead, upon losing so many opportunities, still, Russians are looking for the next big technology things to modernize the economy out of innovations.
+Instead, upon losing so many opportunities, still, Russians are looking for the next big technology thing to modernize the economy out of innovations.

 In retrospect, the failure of Russia in innovation economy gives us the lesson that getting hands-on technologies but rejecting the economic policies, technology and innovation management competence and political principles do not lead to the modernization of the economy.
 State-sponsored R&D in making scientific discoveries, inventing technologies, and rolling out initial innovations is not sufficient enough to produce economic outputs from the flow of ideas.

 Of course, scientific discoveries about natural principles create the foundation of technological inventions.
 Subsequently, invented technologies form the core of innovations for getting the job done better at less cost—creating surpluses.
-However, activities of scientific discovery and technology invention do not create wealth and drive economic growth alone.
+However, activities of scientific discovery and technological invention do not create wealth and drive economic growth alone.
 Instead, they consume resources– slowing down the economy.
 Downstream activities of innovating useful solutions around them–offering better quality products at less cost– create new wealth.

 In retrospect, there is no natural correlation between scientific advancement, technological inventions, and innovations creating new wealth.
-In fact, technological inventions and initial ideas emerge in primitive form.
+In fact, technological inventions and initial ideas emerge in primitive forms.
 They need to be continuously refined through a flow of ideas in a competitive market.
 Hence, the pathway from taking technology inventions to innovations, fueling economic growth, requires risk-taking entrepreneurial initiatives and the long journey of incremental innovations.
 In the absence of this vital capability, the great potentials of science and technology often remain unrealized in creating economic value—through the redesign of products and processes.

 Due to the lack of profit-making competition and passion for perfection, Russia’s strong science could not fuel economic growth out of innovation

 As Russia is a highly natural resource-rich country, the money flowing from oil and minerals fuels the economy.
-In the last century, largely to meet weapon driven political aspirations, Russia financed scientific research.
+In the last century, largely to meet weapon-driven political aspirations, Russia financed scientific research.
 Consequentially, Russia is empowered with a strong scientific community.
 Russian scientists and engineers have been the authors of some of the great discoveries and inventions of the past century.
-Such excellent scientific discoveries and technological inventions could have been leveraged for developing technology innovation-driven economy.
+Such excellent scientific discoveries and technological inventions could have been leveraged for developing a technology innovation-driven economy.
 However, unfortunately, Russia failed in building an innovation economy out of them.

 Why could not Russia’s economy benefit from an array of scientific discoveries to fuel economic growth–out of ideas–is an important question.
 It’s worth investigating indeed.
 The lesson could be quite valuable to many other countries.
-Particularly to those who are increasing investment for science with the hope that such investment would lead to prosperity through the creation of an innovation economy.
+Particularly to those who are increasing investment in science with the hope that such investment would lead to prosperity through the creation of an innovation economy.
 By the way, there are already indications that many developing countries are failing to reflect their uprising in the Global Innovation Index into economic growth.

 Examples of failure of Russia in innovation economy out of rich inventions